SFC-Sarge1/Stepper/README.md

 # Stepper Motor Controller

 ## Overview
 This repository contains the code for a simple Stepper Motor Controller.
 The application is written in C# and uses WPF for the user interface.
-It communicates with an Arduino board over serial communication to control a stepper motor.
+It communicates with an Arduino or ESP32 board over serial communication to control a stepper motor.

 ## Prerequisites
 - .NET 8.0-windows or later
-- 3 each ESP DEV Module.
+- 3 each ESP32 DEV Module.
    * X axis .INO file.
    * Y axis .INO file.
    * Z axis .INO file.